adetaylor/webkit-wiki/Safer-CPP-Guidelines.md

 This makes sure we don’t use-after-free data members, by enforcing that pointers cannot become stale.
 Use `Ref` / `RefPtr` for ref-counted objects that you wish to keep alive.
 Use `WeakRef` / `WeakPtr` / `CheckedRef` / `CheckedPtr` for other pointers, or when you need to avoid reference cycles.
 There are several things you should consider when choosing when deciding whether to use `Checked` pointers or `Weak` ones:
 - Does the type subclass `CanMakeWeakPtr` or `CanMakeCheckedPtr` already?
 You may consider using the pointer type which doesn’t require subclasses a new base class.
 - Checked pointers are normally more performant than Weak ones and may be required in performance-sensitive code.
-- CheckedPtr will crash in the case where WeakPtr would harmlessly become null, and those crashes can be hard to debug.
+- Checked pointers will crash in the case where Weak ones would harmlessly become null, and those crashes can be hard to debug.

 **Right:**
 ```cpp